Games - Artwear - Wisdom Wall Art - Stationery - Homeschooling - Don't Tread On Me - Income Tax Truth - Comment - Home |

-A Summary Of The Meaning Of "Income"; And Three Commentaries On The Mechanics And Legal Effect Of "Non-Filing" I recently received an inquiry from a self-professed non-filer seeking my opinion on a couple of points.
+A Summary Of The Meaning Of "Income" And Some Commentary On The Mechanics And Legal Effect Of "Non-Filing" I recently received an inquiry from a self-professed non-filer seeking my opinion on a couple of points.
 It has occurred to me that these questions, and the answers, may be of broad interest.
 Thus, I offer below the inquiry, and a somewhat edited and expanded version of what I answered.
 I hope that some find it of benefit.
 Pete, In your opinion then, WHAT type of income IS taxable for the average American?
 And, what do you tell those of us who no longer file and are fighting those wars with the IRS?
 Just curious.
 Thanks.
 Dear Anonymous, As to your first question, all "income" (using the legal term, rather than the common word of the same spelling and pronunciation-- which should always be done when dealing with the subject of the tax) is taxable.
 The real question is, what is "income".
 An everyday, working definition would be:

 “Income”: